 Healthcare in Thailand

 Thailand is one of the most visited countries in the world.
-It is also home to a large number of long-term expats, living in the country full time, starting families, retiring, and more.
+It is also home to a large number of long-term expats, living in the country full-time, starting families, retiring, and more.

 If you are a foreigner in Thailand, accessing healthcare shouldn't be too complicated.
 No matter where you are in the country, you will find both private and public hospitals.
 Finding English-speaking doctors is easier in big cities, but you should be able to make yourself understood in most places across the country.

-With that, there are several important things to take into account before you make the move.
+There are several important things to take into account before you make the move.

 It is advisable for anyone moving to Thailand to purchase health insurance before traveling, as visitors who are unable to pay medical expenses cause a huge financial burden on the public healthcare system.
 Because of this, you can be refused treatment if you don't have valid health insurance.